A Therapeutic Alternative supports and donates to the following charities

 A Heifer program is a set of strategically connected projects aligned with a long-term commitment that empower small-scale farmers to achieve socially, economically and environmentally secure livelihoods.
 Because our programs are constructed to address the specific needs of a region, they can vary in size and geographic scope.
 They can exist within a single country, or span across national borders to help as many people as possible.
 This focus on scalability allows our work to have the greatest, most lasting impact possible.
 Our programs are designed to unify our smaller projects to address large-scale, regional challenges.
 Each initiative is developed using a five-pronged programmatic approach.
 We teach people how to use environmentally-friendly farming methods, create and operate businesses, and support their communities with their knowledge.
 We strengthen entire communities by making large-scale improvements to existing economic systems to benefit farmers.
 We help women develop leadership skills so that they can have access to greater opportunities such as education and entrepreneurship.

 By providing community beautification services, we do our part to improve our neighborhood and surrounding community.
 On a daily basis, we walk our block and pick up all trash.
-We believe that if all businesses participated in this action, our City would be a much cleaner thus more beautiful!
+We believe that if all businesses participated in this action, our City would be much cleaner and thus more beautiful!
 On a monthly basis, we go to local parks and pick up all the trash.
 With this effort, we can make our parks a nicer place for visitors.
-We also donate to Adopt-A-Highway on a monthly basis in efforts to help clean up our local highway.
+We also donate to Adopt-A-Highway on a monthly basis to help clean up our local highway.